shotgunsoftware/tk-core/docs/initializing.rst

 .. currentmodule:: sgtk.bootstrap

-the various ways to set up, configure and initialize a Toolkit Setup.
-There are two fundamental approaches to running Toolkit: A traditional project based setup and a :class:`ToolkitManager` API that allows for more flexible manipulation of configurations and installations.

-An alternative to the traditional project based setup was introduced in Core v0.18 - the :class:`ToolkitManager` class allows for more flexible manipulation of toolkit setups and removes the traditional step of a project setup.
-Instead, you can launch an engine straight directly based on a Toolkit configuration.
-The manager encapsulates the deploy and configuration management process and makes it easy to create a running instance of Toolkit.
+The :class:`ToolkitManager` class allows for run-time handling of Toolkit configurations and removes the traditional step of a project setup.
+Instead, you can launch an engine directly based on a configuration :ref:`Descriptor Uri<descriptor>`.
+The manager encapsulates the configuration setup process and makes it easy to create a running instance of Toolkit.
 It allows for several advanced use cases:

 - Bootstrapping via the Toolkit manager does not require anything to be